leske42/CPP09/README.md

 Let's say we have a container of 9 numbers:<br>
 `2, 3, 8, 11, 3, 1, 99, 8, 0`

-**Point 1** is simple: take all of the numbers you have to sort, assign them into pairs (2 neighbors are one pair), and for each pair, decide which one is the bigger number (if they are equal, then it doesn't matter).
+**Step 1** is simple: take all of the numbers you have to sort, assign them into pairs (2 neighbors are one pair), and for each pair, decide which one is the bigger number (if they are equal, then it doesn't matter).

 This means we now have the pairs:<br>
 `(2,3) (8,11) (3,1) (99, 8) (0)`

-**Point 2** says: from all of these pairs, you need to sort the bigger elements - therefore you need to separate the big and small members of the pairs first.
-You can, for example, have another container and put all the "small" elements there.
+**Step 2** says: from all of these pairs, you need to sort the bigger elements - therefore you need to separate the big and small members of the pairs first.
+How you approach this depends on your individual implementation.
+Some people assign them to `std::pair`s.
+You can also have another container and put all the "small" elements there.

 We have the big elements:<br>
 `3, 11, 3, 99`<br>
 And the small ones:<br>
 `2, 8, 1, 8, 0`

 Now comes the tricky part.
 The book says: the way you will have to sort the larger elements is *by merge insertion*.
 Therefore, whatever implementation you make, will have to be *recursive*.
-Since merge insertion itself is point 1-3, we will take the larger elements now, and apply the merge insertion sort to them.
+Since _merge insertion itself is step 1-3_, we will take the larger elements now, and apply the merge insertion sort to them.

-Let's grab the big numbers and go back to **point 1**.<br>
+Let's grab the big numbers and go back to **step 1**.<br>
 Make pairs:<br>
 `(3, 11), (3, 99)`<br>
 Separate.<br>
 `Big: 11, 99`<br>
 `Small: 3, 3`

-Then go back to **point 1** again (and again if needed).
+Then go back to **step 1** again (and again if needed).

 When will the recursion stop?
 When you only have 1 pair left (in the above example `(11, 99)`, you separate that and you end up with only 1 element in your "bigger" container.
 That 1 element is inherently sorted.
-Since the "larger numbers", at least for this depth of the recursion, are sorted, you can now proceed to **point 3**.
+Since the "larger numbers", at least for this depth of the recursion, are sorted, you can now proceed to **step 3**.

-When you arrive at **point 3** (on any depth), you have 2 containers: one contains the bigger members of the pairs, and is sorted, the other contains the smaller members of the pairs, and is unsorted.
+When you arrive at **step 3** (on any depth), you have 2 containers: one contains the bigger members of the pairs, and is sorted, the other contains the smaller members of the pairs, and is unsorted.

 You have to, then, insert the latter into the former, with *binary insertion*.
 Look at the last line on the picture, and check the indexes of the elements to insert (labeled `b`).<br>
 You can see a pattern like *3->2->5->4->11->10->9->8->7->6->21->20...*